fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 Additionally, a contact column when imported can contain a custom variable, eg., "Department" which allows for additional information to be uploaded with contacts, and these can then be viewed alongside their responses.

-A survey can appear to be customly created for an individual using {{ invite.<custom_column> }} eg., {{ invite.Department }} will show "Retired" for Jason Bourne, but "Expired" for Kenneth Kitsum, assuming the column for both Jason and Kenneth were "Retired" and "Expired" respectively.
+A survey can appear to be custom created for an individual using {{ invite.<custom_column> }} eg., {{ invite.Department }} will show "Retired" for Jason Bourne, but "Expired" for Kenneth Kitsum, assuming the column for both Jason and Kenneth were "Retired" and "Expired" respectively.

 .. note::